 Optus vs Vodafone mobile match-up

 It’s a close battle between Optus and Vodafone when it comes to mobile.
 On one hand, Optus has the bigger network, which means it’s available to more Australians.
-On the other, Vodafone has a great reputation for value-packed deals (particularly throughout 2020).
-The state of their respective 5G networks is murky, but they compete closely on pricing whether you’re comparing SIM Only, Postpaid phone plans, or Prepaid deals.
+On the other, Vodafone has a great reputation for value-packed deals.
+The state of their respective 5G networks is murky, but they compete closely on pricing whether you’re comparing SIM-only, postpaid phone plans, or prepaid deals.
 There are noticeable wins for both telcos, which means it really boils down to which mobile categories matter most to you.